MrHassanMurtaza/lambda-ec2-automation/README.md

 My Lambda Automation Scripts.

 # How to use it
-For ec2 stop, start and restart, script is reading instances ids from "instances.txt".
+For ec2 stop, start and restart, script is reading instances ids from "instances.txt" and performing appropriate actions.